Patti LuPone: Career

-Theatre

-1970s: Early career
+1970–1979: Early roles and breakthrough

 In 1972, LuPone became one of the original members of The Acting Company, formed by John Houseman.
 The Acting Company is a nationally touring repertory theater company.
 LuPone's stint with the company lasted from 1972 to 1976, and she appeared in many of their productions, such as The Cradle Will Rock, The School for Scandal, Women Beware Women, The Beggar's Opera, The Time of Your Life, The Lower Depths, The Hostage, Next Time I'll Sing to You, Measure for Measure, Scapin, Edward II, The Orchestra, Love's Labours Lost, Arms and the Man, and The Way of the World.
 She made her Broadway debut in the play The Three Sisters as Irina in 1973.
 For her work in The Robber Bridegroom (1975) she received her first Tony Award nomination, for Best Featured Actress in a Musical.
 The Acting Company honored LuPone on March 12, 2012, in an event called "Patti's Turn" at the Kaye Playhouse.

 In 1976, theater producer David Merrick hired LuPone as a replacement to play Genevieve, the title role of the troubled pre-Broadway production of The Baker's Wife.
 The production toured at length but Merrick deemed it unworthy of Broadway and it closed out of town.

-Since 1977, LuPone has frequently collaborated with David Mamet, appearing in his plays The Woods, All Men Are Whores, The Blue Hour, The Water Engine (1978), Edmond and The Old Neighborhood (1997).
+Since 1977, LuPone has frequently collaborated with David Mamet, appearing in his plays The Woods, All Men Are Whores, The Blue Hour, The Water Engine (1978), Edmond, The Old Neighborhood (1997), and The Anarchist (2012).
 The New York Times reviewer wrote of LuPone in The Old Neighborhood, "Those who know Ms. LuPone only as a musical comedy star will be stunned by the naturalistic fire she delivers here.
 As Jolly, a part inspired by Mr. Mamet's real-life sister and his realized female character, Ms. LuPone finds conflicting layers of past and present selves in practically every line.
 She emerges as both loving matriarch and wounded adolescent, sentimental and devastatingly clear-eyed."
 In 1978, she appeared in the Broadway musical adaptation of Studs Terkel's Working, which ran for only 24 performances.